Landing your First Developer Job

 Ask to meet the team.
 You are taking to HR, the CTO, or CEO.
 Are those the people you’ll work with?
 Who else?
 Can you grab lunch with the team?
 Can you see the office?
 Ask!
 This will teach you a great deal about the company culture.
 Is this a place you would feel at home?

 Decide up front what you are shooting for.

 An intern works (mostly) for free in Belgium.
-No problem, if we are on the same line: ask what your job will be.
+No problem if we are on the same line: ask what your job will be.
 Will we take the time to train you?
 How much time a week will you pair with someone?
 How many interns are there currently working at the company?
 5 interns in a team of 10 employees?
 Warning lights should go off.
 How many interns were hired last year?
-The idea here is to get a feeling if the company trains their interns or simply uses them as free labour.
+The idea here is to get a feeling if the company trains their interns or simply uses them as free labor.

 Employee positions are probably best for a junior.
 I had candidates applying as full-time employees only to propose an intern position themselves halfway through the interview.
-How do you think a company reacts if they learn they don't need to spend the money on you since you are willing to work for free?
-Don't do that.
-Stick with the job description: if it's asking for an employee, apply as an employee.
-You can always offer to work a day for free if your situation allows (one day only, don't do billable work for free), it's a great way to get to know each other.
+How do you think a company reacts if they learn they don’t need to spend the money on you since you are willing to work for free?
+Don’t do that.
+Stick with the job description: if it’s asking for an employee, apply as an employee.
+You can always offer to work a day for free if your situation allows (one day only, don’t do billable work for free), it’s a terrific way to get to know each other.